TheManOfficial/tms-ollama-ui/README.md

 npm run make
 ```

-Note: MacOS support is not officially supported, it may or may not function as intended.
+Note: MacOS is not officially supported, it may or may not function as intended.